nicholasjackson827/ngjackson/blog/build-github-contributions-layout-with-css-grid.md

 ### Few Little Details

-There are a few things our layout is missing style-wise that the GitHub example has.
+There are a few things our layout is missing style-wise if we want to _exactly_ match GitHub.
 Let's capitalize the letters, adjust the font and font color, add a border, and put some padding around the box.
-We can do that with:
+We can do that with the following statements:

 ```stylus
 .contributions